 - You might need to blend your mixture for a few extra minutes so that all of your pulp reaches a finer consistency.

 - Finally, it will be helpful to add an extra 1/2 cup of water (possibly more, to taste) to the grapefruit juice mixture to reduce the thickness of your juice.
 The amount of extra water you choose to add depends on your preference in flavor, as well, because it will water down the tart flavor of the grapefruit in addition to the texture.

 I’d just like to add a quick warning for those using prescription medication(s)….Grapefruits are notorious for interacting poorly with the majority of prescription drugs!
-The effect they have differs from medication to medication so I can’t give you one specific example, but please be aware of this interaction before trying this recipe.
+The effect this fruit will have differs from medication to medication so I can’t give you one specific example, but please be aware of this interaction before trying this recipe.

 The information posted on Seize the Day Blog, including but not limited to, articles, images, recipes, text and other material are shared for informational purposes only.
 None of the writings should be looked upon as advice meant to replace that of an actual medical professional.
 If you suspect you have a serious medical condition you should seek help from a healthcare professional immediately.
 Please be aware that the author of this website is posting information simply to inform NOT to recommend others about health-related topics.
 Before following any information (i.e. undertaking a new healthcare or diet routine) found here on Seize the Day Blog, you should always consult a medical professional first.
 Please be sure to never disregard any medicinal advice because of something you have read on this website.